Spomky-Labs/jose/doc/Use.md

 A public key is used to verify a digital signature and to encrypt data using.
 A private key can sign and decrypt data.

-There are three types of keys:
+There are four types of keys:

 * `RSA` keys,
 * `EC` (Elliptic Curves) keys,
+* `oct` keys,
-* `oct` keys.
+* `dir` keys.

 A key can be used with different algorithms.
 But an algorithm only supports one type.
 For example, `ES256`, `ES384` and `ES512` algorithms only accept `EC` keys.
+See [the algorithms page](Keys.md) to know which type of key you need for your algorithm.

 ### JWKSet